To give the doctors time to check the results, please phone for test results between 10pm and 5pm.

 An X-ray is usually carried out by a radiographer, a healthcare professional who specialises in using imaging technology, such as X-rays and ultrasound scanners.

 Specimens such as urine and stool samples that are collected at home should be handed in as early in the day as possible.
-This is because the samples are picked from the surgery for delivery to the hospital at around 12 O' Clock, and it may not be appropriate to store some of them overnight.
+This is because the samples are picked from the surgery for delivery to the hospital at around 12 noon, and it may not be appropriate to store some of them overnight.
 Please ensure your name and date of birth are on the container.